-The source of your drinking water is surface water from North Fork of the Pound River Lake.
-Note: The WCPSA - Town of Pound Water System was combined with the South Mountain Water System in July 2022, the Town of Pound is the sole water source, as it has been since South Mountain received public water.
+The source of your drinking water is surface water from the North Fork of the Pound River Lake.
+Note: The Wise County Public Service Authority (WCPSA) - Town of Pound Water System was combined with the South Mountain Water System in July 2022.
+The Town of Pound is the sole water source, as it has been since South Mountain received public water.

-Source Water Assessment and its Availability
+Source water assessment and its availability

-The Virginia Department of Health and the Town of Pound conducted a source water assessment of the North Fork of the Pound River Lake during 2020.
+The Virginia Department of Health (VDH) and the Town of Pound conducted a source water assessment of the North Fork of the Pound River Lake during 2020.
 The North Fork of the Pound River Lake was determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
 The assessment report consists of maps showing the source water assessment area and an inventory of known land use activities of concern.
 The report is available by calling the phone number given elsewhere in this drinking water quality report.